Gain Access to My Writing Resource Drive!

 I display the writing process.

-I model the writing process.
+I model it.

-For each writing type, I extensively model the writing process.
+For each writing type, I extensively model the process.
 I teach a mini-lesson for each part, showing students which organizers they should use to pre-write, organize, draft, and revise.
 Yes, a lot of their writing is pretty unoriginal after I model my writing, but that’s why we do a second or third of that writing type on their own.
 This also gives them time to independently use the writing process.
 They refer to the notes in their binders to make sure they are following the process as we did in our first essay of that type.

 My students use the writing process.
 Repeatedly.

 Consistency is really key.
-They use the same process, with slightly different organizers, for each part of the writing process.
+They use the same process, with slightly different organizers, for each part of the process.
 The organizers are consistent with each writing type, and we use them at least 3 times.